oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/introduction/introduction.md

 * Use application-specific APIs for data extraction
 * Leverage vendor specific tools to copy relevant data

-While the traditional methods work in general, they come with certain drawbacks:
+While the traditional methods work in general, they come with certain _drawbacks_:

 * Managing separate processes for data extraction, preparation or remote access are labor-intensive.
 * Extracting and duplicating data is prone to data staleness.